Yosimitso/WorkingForumBundle/README.md

 Features
 ------------------
 - Forum with subforum
+- Responsive design (optimized for mobiles and tablets)
 - Moderator role as ROLE_MODERATOR (and default admin roles)
 - Post editor using markdown with instant preview
 - Smiley system